ThiXuyenLe/Start_with_Symfony/README.md

 *memory_limit = -1* // Use -1 for unlimited(unbegrenzt) or define an explicit value like 2G

+This solution is suggested only for you local machine setup, not suggested for production environment.???
 - Solution 2: change PHP to 64 bit !!!